(Last Updated: 05/29/2025)

 For a deeper scientific dive into Core Sleep, this comprehensive guide from Sliiip explores its stages and biological function.

-Sleep Structure and Why Core Sleep Happens in Cycles?
+Why Core Sleep Happens in Cycles?

 90-Minute Sleep Cycle